- Academic Regulations

 P | Pass grade.
 Grade not included in calculation of GPA | |

 W | Student is allowed to withdraw from a course through the tenth week of the semester (see relevant academic calendar for the exact date).
 The recorded grade of “W” does not enter into GPA calculations.
 If a student does not formally withdraw from a course, the instructor will submit the final grade earned and that grade will appear on the student’s transcript.
-In cases of academic dishonesty, the student will not be permitted to withdraw if an F grade penalty is assigned or if an academic dishonesty case is pending. | |
+In cases of academic dishonesty, the student will not be permitted to withdraw if an F grade penalty is assigned or if an academic dishonesty case is pending.
+A student may be allowed to withdraw from a course after the Week 10 deadline due to extenuating circumstances.
+In cases of academic dishonesty, or if an academic dishonesty case is pending, a student will not be allowed to retroactively withdraw from the course in question. | |

 WD | Student is allowed to withdraw from a term without penalty up to and including the 10th week of classes.
-In cases of academic dishonesty, the student will not be permitted to withdraw if an F Grade penalty is assigned or an academic dishonesty case is pending. |
+In cases of academic dishonesty, the student will not be permitted to withdraw if an F Grade penalty is assigned or an academic dishonesty case is pending.
+Any course that has been completed and graded will remain on the student's record. |

 In those cases where the instructor fails to meet the deadline date for submission of grades, the grade report will reflect the symbol NA, which means “Not available at time of processing of grade reports.
 Student must check with instructor for grade.”